MD-Faisal-Khan/Google-Data-Analytics-CaseStudy1/README.md

 We will start it with a Question and then try to get insights and answers from the vizualizations.

-Deliverables :
-* Differentiation between annual members and casual riders who use Cyclist bikes.
-* How to convert casual riders to purchase annual membership.
-* Digital Marketing Techniques Suggestions for marketing.

 ****Question****

 * Which bike does member and casual riders uses throughout the year?